trevordmiller/feeds/CONTRIBUTING.md

 ## Principles

-- Use timeless web platform standards where possible so that maintenance cost is reduced long-term.

-## Setup

-- Install Git.
-- Install Node.
+- No dependencies.
+- All source code is standard HTML / JavaScript.
+- All documentation is standard Markdown.
+- All scripts are standard shell scripts.
+- All integrations are in GitHub settings.

 ## Workflow

 - Work off the `master` branch.
-- Run `npm install` to install dependencies.
 - Update website starting from `./index.html`.
-- Run `npm run test` to test logic.
+- Run `./scripts/test` to test logic.
-- Run `npm run lint` to lint for common issues.
+- Run `./scripts/lint` to lint for common issues.
-- Run `npm run format` to format files.
+- Run `./scripts/format` to format files.
 - Submit a pull request to the `master` branch.
 - Merge the pull request when it has passing merge checks.

-## Integrations

-- GitHub settings for branch protection and merge checks.
-- GitHub Actions for Continuous Integration and Continuous Deployment.
-- GitHub Pages for hosting.